International Eye Photo Contest

-Sponsored by the Office of International Programs in collaboration with the Innovations for Successful Societies Program, Russian and Eurasian Studies Program, and Department of Slavic Languages and Literatures
+The contest is sponsored by the Office of International Programs in collaboration with Princeton Institute for International and Regional Studies, the Program in Russian, East European and Eurasian Studies, and the Department of Slavic Languages and Literatures.

-All Princeton undergraduates who have studied, worked, volunteered, or done research abroad in the past year (whether summer or semester) are eligible and may submit a total of three (3) photos.
-Photos may be submitted in any of the following five categories:
+All Princeton undergraduates who have studied, worked, volunteered, or done research abroad in the past year (whether summer or semester) are eligible and may submit a total of four (4) photos.

 - Best in Show

 - Best in Category

 The prize winners, as well as a wider selection of photo submissions, will be exhibited on campus and on the OIP and ISS websites, and may also be used--with appropriate attribution and permission--in the published materials of Princeton's offices and programs/departments that sponsor international activities.

 In 2016, the OIP was honored to have Jeff Whetstone, Professor of Visual Arts in the Lewis Center for the Arts as the judge of the 9th annual International Eye Photo Contest.